artisticat1/obsidian-latex-suite/README.md

 # Obsidian Latex Suite
+*Works with the new Live Preview editor only.*

 A plugin for Obsidian that aims to make typesetting LaTeX math as fast as handwriting.

 Inspired by [Gilles Castel's setup using UltiSnips](https://castel.dev/post/lecture-notes-1/).